Home » Canning and Preserving » Pear Butter Recipe {Canning Instructions Included}

 Instructions

 • Blend.
-Once reduced and thickened, remove from the heat and blend using an immersion blender until smooth. ( You can also transfer the mixture to a blender or food processor)
+Once reduced and thickened, remove the pot from the heat.
+Then, use an immersion blender to blend the mixture until smooth.
+(Alternatively, you can transfer the mixture to a blender or food processor and blend until smooth.)

 • Store.
-Using a spoon or ladle, transfer the pear butter to canning jars or other airtight container, put lids on, and let cool to room temperature on the counter.
-Place in the fridge or freezer, or waterbath can.
+Using a spoon or ladle, transfer the pear butter into canning jars or other airtight containers.
+Put the lids on and let the jars cool to room temperature on the counter.
+Store in the fridge or freezer, or proceed with water bath canning if desired.

 Notes